 And so we are doing exactly this – so that every interaction “above the waterline” is matched by a similar interaction “under the waterline”.
 As we all know, the waterline is the boundary between the visible world in the air and the invisible world under the water – and our systems and processes adopt a similar approach.
 Above is the conventional world, below is the blockchain.

-When an exporter ships his goods, he enters into a financing agreement with us – shipment-by-shipment.
+When importer arranges a program for his suppliers, we organise his exporting suppliers into a network over our platform.
+Each time an exporter ships his goods, he enters into a financing agreement with us – shipment-by-shipment.
 This is an old-fashioned contract, absolutely visible, although our exporters can sign digitally.
 Behind the scenes, the action of signing the contract inserts the signed transaction data into the ledger which results in the private blockchain evidencing the signature and the automatic generation of a smart contact matching the physical contract that the exporter has signed.
 This process is mirrored throughout the customer journey.
 When the buyer makes a payment, this is shown on our dashboards and visible systems – but also then recorded by us into the ledger and verified across the network.
 Each visible step in the conventional world is matched by signed transactions entered into the ledger and broadcast across the private network.

 What is the value proposition?